NexPlayer/TizenWebOS/API.md

 **Returns**: boolean - *true* if the seek bar of the video is currently focused, *false* otherwise.

-<a id="isutc"> </a>
-  #### player.isUTC() ⇒ boolean

-Indicates whether the video information (currentTime, duration, seekable range, etc.) of the video element is based on the present or on an absolute value that starts at midnight UTC, Jan 1, 1970.
-If this is true, you will need to take this into account when seeking through the currentTime of the video element.
-Some useful methods (like getCurrentTime, getDuration, and seek) are available to reduce the complexity in these cases.
-Note that this property only applies to live streams.

-**Kind**: instance method of [<code>Player</code>](#Player)

 <a id="tooglecontrolbar"> </a>
   #### player.toogleControlBar()